tytydraco/yessleep/out/Im_a_barista_at_a_café_that_serves_the_odd_and_supernatural_We_have_a_high_turnover_rate.md

 John lifted his head, stared at me, and did not grace me with a response.
 All bonding attempts would have been useless, I saw to that it seemed, so I cut to the chase.
 "Has Em ever tried to turn anyone into an animal around here?"

 That got his attention, but he seemed annoyed more than shocked.
-"Damn it.
+"Dammit.
 No, she is not supposed to do that."

 Well that's great, but it didn't help me.
 "So that is a thing she does sometimes?"